Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 The memory view is shown and brought to the front, the disassembler's TopAddress and SelectedAddress are moved to the hit, the hex view is pointed at it, and the bytes the pattern covers are selected there, so a match is visible as a block and not as one address.

+A click in the list of hits skips the first step when the memory view is already on screen.
+Showing a form raises it and hands it the keyboard, so every click would take the focus from the list and send the next arrow key to the disassembler.
+A memory view that is not on screen is still shown and brought up, because a jump nobody can see is no jump at all.

 Every one of those writes goes through the property first and through the published setter, setSelectedAddress and the like, after it.
 Which of the two a given build accepts is not